 Start with the area that applies most directly to the device you use most.
 Battery habits and physical care routines tend to have the broadest and fastest impact.
 From there, work through the software and storage steps, and build a basic maintenance schedule you can follow without thinking about it.

-These tips extend the life of tech gadgets tips are not about making devices last forever.
+These tips are not about making devices last forever.
 They are about making sure your devices last as long as they are actually capable of lasting — and not a day less.
 For a broader perspective on making smarter choices when you do eventually buy something new, the parent guide on choosing tech products without falling for hype covers everything from evaluating specs to avoiding marketing traps.